awsdocs/amazon-lookout-for-vision-developer-guide/doc_source/getting-started.md

    You can use information in the response to display a blend of the analyzed image and anomaly mask, as shown in the following example\.
 For example code, see [Showing classification and segmentation information](inference-display-information.md)\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/lookout-for-vision/latest/developer-guide/images/getting-started/get-started-detection-results.png)

 1. At the command prompt, analyze a normal image from the getting started `test-images` folder\.
+If you are using the `lookoutvision` profile to get credentials, add the `--profile lookoutvision-access` parameter\.
 For example:

    ```
    aws lookoutvision detect-anomalies \
      --project-name getting-started \
      --model-version 1 \
      --content-type image/jpeg \
-     --body /path/to/test-images/test-normal-1.jpg
+     --body /path/to/test-images/test-normal-1.jpg \
+     --profile lookoutvision-access
    ```

    The output should look similar to the following: